ssihvola/ssihvola.github.io/README.md

 # To do / current projects

+- Link tests should validate that the content is actually still online
 - Dec 2020 - Jan 2021 visual poems: select & photograph the best
 - Kesäjuhlat cassette rip
 - Ieskadulla cassette mastering & dubbing